-Barry Bonds and Gary Sheffield: Testified before the federal grand jury that they unknowingly took steroids given to them by Greg Anderson.
+Barry Bonds and Gary Sheffield: Testified before the federal grand jury that they unknowingly took steroids given to them by Anderson.

-Jason Giambi, Jeremy Giambi, Armando Rios, Benito Santiago, Bobby Estalella: Testified before the federal grand jury that they used steroids provided to them by Greg Anderson.
+Jason Giambi, Jeremy Giambi, Armando Rios, Benito Santiago, Bobby Estalella: Testified before the federal grand jury that they used steroids provided to them by Anderson.

 Regina Jacobs tested positive and was suspended from competition for four years.

 Alvin Harrison and Michelle Collins: Suspended from competition for four years.